gonespy/bstormps3/README.md

 # Overview
 This project is a collection of replacement Gamespy mini-services (hereafter referred to as the *"server"*, or by the nickname *"Gonespy"*) that allows you to play the Anarchy game mode again with limited functionality.
 You can create private matches and play on your own without any problems.
 Your level/XP is stored within PS3 saved game data, so you can level up as before, unlocking weapon and character skins along the way.

-Fpr PlayStation trophy hunters - this means that every single trophy in the game (including DLC, which available for purchase on the US PlayStation store) is potentially earnable again.
+For PlayStation trophy hunters - this means that every single trophy in the game (including DLC, which is still available for purchase on the US PlayStation store) is potentially earnable again.

 As a bonus, it should be possible to have Gonespy unlock the exclusive Leash from playing the demo :)